 In effect, Jim’s main comment after interacting with the Simpson board member was that Jim could better see how people in the community might be slow to believe that such a nice person could be a member of a broken board.
 Therefore, in this blog I want to make the point that the problem with broken boards in Christian organizations has nothing at all to do with how nice board members may seem.

 Perhaps a helpful way to begin to explain this in more detail is by rattling off a number of my personal beliefs based on research and observational truths:

 a.
-Most board members of Christian organizations (whether church elders or trustees) are people of goodwill who sit on the board in order to support the senior pastor or president or the overall cause of the organization—instead of sitting on the board for the purpose of fulfilling the board’s role.
+Most board members of Christian organizations (whether church elders or trustees) are people of goodwill who sit on the board in order to support the senior pastor or president or the overall cause of the organization—instead of sitting on the board to do the board’s governance role.

 b.
 Very few board members of Christian organizations know what the board’s role is.

 c.
 Since most board members in Christian organizations have no idea of what their responsibility is, they don’t feel responsible to nurture the integrity of the organization’s soul.

 e.
 Most Christian board members unquestioningly submit to the authority of the president or senior pastor (i.e, CEO) without realizing they that themselves are legally responsible to supervise the CEO.

 f.
 Most Christian board members have never been trained to hold the president (or senior pastor who may also be the board chair) accountable to run the nonprofit organization (or church) by the holy standards of Christianity.

 h.
-Many board members are completely unapprised of the board’s three D’s: Duty of Care, Duty of Loyalty, and Duty of Obedience.
+Most board members for Christian organizations are completely unapprised of the board’s three D’s: Duty of Care, Duty of Loyalty, and Duty of Obedience.